 We would like to introduce this syllabus, what needs to be in place in the school?

-(start) We would like to introduce this syllabus, what needs to be in place in the school?

 There are no special technical requirements but the school must have an adequate performing space.
 As the coursework is assessed purely by video/DVD there must be arrangements for a good quality recording of selected work to take place.
 These arrangements must be available during the course, not just at the end.
-The recording will have to be of sufficient standard to show the performances clearly and in detail.
+The recording should be of sufficient quality to show the performances clearly and in detail.
 If the video/DVD is of poor quality it may affect the moderation of the school’s marks.

 When will I receive the pre-release material?